occrp/investigativedashboard.org/about.md

 <b>ID</b> is an
 <a class="mid-gray dim" href="https://www.occrp.org/en/about-us"
   title="Organized Crime and Corruption Reporting Project">OCCRP</a>
-service that helps investigative journalists within the network conduct research quickly and effectively.
+service that helps investigative journalists in the OCCRP network conduct research quickly and effectively.

-A team of researchers and data specialists is on hand to track down people, companies, and assets — like ships and planes — anywhere in the world.
+A team of expert researchers and data specialists is available  to help track down people, companies, and assets — like ships and planes — anywhere in the world.

-They are equipped with access to a number of commercial search engines and databases, as well as the experience to make effective use of dozens of publicly available, but little-known, open sources.

-The team also supports investigations in need of data acquisition, wrangling, and analysis of data.
+We are equipped with access to a number of commercial search engines and databases, as well as the experience to make effective use of dozens of publicly available, but little-known, open sources.
+Services also include assistance with data acquisition, wrangling, and analysis.

-With the support of a bespoke ticketing system to shorten the lead time from story inception to publication, the research team helps OCCRP members break new ground in investigative journalism.
+With the support of a bespoke ticketing system to shorten the lead time from story inception to publication, the research team helps OCCRP’s member centers and partners to break new ground in investigative journalism.

-### History
+## History

-The Investigative Dashboard was developed by Paul Cristian Radu (OCCRP) and Justin Arenstein (ANCIR) while they both were in residence at Stanford University as Knight Fellows.
+OCCRP ID was developed by OCCRP co-founder Paul Radu and Justin Arenstein from the African Network of Centers for Investigative Reporting  while they were both John S. Knight Fellows in residence at Stanford University in 2010.

-The John S. Knight Fellowships for Professional Journalists made the dashboard possible by providing access to the know-how of fellow journalists and of experts at Stanford University and in Silicon Valley.

 ## Team